 Connecting to your Git repository in Jira is simple.
 After you have installed the Jira Git Integration app you can navigate to our repository configuration page using the following steps:

 Advanced -> Jira git integration

-The configure page allows you to connect to your GitHub, GitLab, Gitea, AWS CodeCommit, GitHub Organizations, Beanstalk, and Bitbucket repositories.
+The configure page allows you to connect to your GitHub, GitLab, Gitea, AWS CodeCommit, Azure DevOps, GitHub Organizations, Beanstalk, GitHub Enterprise, GitLab Enterprise, and Bitbucket repositories.
 Select the repository and authenticate your account.
-Connection with the Gitea, AWS CodeCommit, GitHub Organizations, Beanstalk is more difficult so see special pages with manuals.
+Connection with the Gitea, AWS CodeCommit, GitHub Organizations, Beanstalk, GitHub Enterprise, and GitLab Enterprise is more difficult so see special pages with manuals.

 Once a connection has been made you can view the connection details, refresh, or disconnect at any time.
 All repositories belonging to your account will appear as shown below.
 By default, they are turned off.